 It also sounds like June’s husband, Luke (O-T Fagbenle), will seek revenge on Fred Waterford, his wife’s rapist.
-The actor said of his character, “Oh, I think his hope is increasing.
+The actor said of his character to Express, “Oh, I think his hope is increasing.
 I think, more than ever before, there are signs of cracks in the wall of Gilead.”
 He later added: “And he’s ready to smash through that — if he could muster a way.”

 Will season four be the final season of The Handmaid’s Tale?

 Speaking at the Television Critics Association press tour, executive producer Warren Littlefield implied that several more seasons of The Handmaid’s Tale could be on the way.

 “We have not planned Season 4 to be the end, but we also look to Margaret [Atwood]’s book The Testaments and know that that story takes us 15 years into the future,” he told TV Guide.
 “We don’t see ending it in [Season 4], and I can honestly say to you, we don’t have a definitive out.
 But I think we want to keep the bar high, and it would not be a bad thing to leave the audience wanting more and then we could ideally shift into The Testaments.”

 Who’s in the cast for The Handmaid’s Tale season four?